There are many different issues that can cause low water pressure in a reverse osmosis system. The most common causes include:

 2. Use an Electric Booster Pump

-One of the easiest ways to improve the pressure and performance of your reverse osmosis system is by adding a booster pump.
+Adding a booster pump is one of the easiest ways to improve the pressure and performance of your reverse osmosis system.

 This will increase the treated water production rate, boost the storage volume of the pressure tank, and improve the water flow rate that flows through the faucet.

-However, do note that the feed pressure might increase up to 100 PSI with a booster pump, which is neither good nor bad (depends on you).
+However, note that the feed pressure might increase up to 100 PSI with a booster pump, so you need to ensure your system can handle this pressure level.
 There’s a screw on the pump to adjust the pressure to keep it at the desired levels at all times.

 3. Install a Sediment Filter

-If your RO filters get clogged frequently, whole-house sediment filters are a great option to consider.
+If your RO filters get clogged frequently, you might want to consider installing a sediment filter.

 Sediment filters are made of strong metal, which makes them very durable.
 They can increase your RO water pressure by: